-As the world’s youngest nation and a developing country crippled after a nasty civil war, you might even be surprised to learn that it is actually possible to visit South Sudan.
+As the world’s youngest nation and a developing country crippled after a nasty civil war, you might be surprised to learn that it is actually possible to visit South Sudan.
 It is most likely that you will need a visa to visit the country.
-While getting a visa to (northern) Sudan isn’t hard, South Sudan still doesn’t have much in the way of standardisation, and is struggling at establishing the rule of law.
-However, YPT is there to show you the easiest way to visit this reclusive country.
+While getting a visa to (northern) Sudan isn’t hard, South Sudan has just made it nice and simple to get an e-visa in advance too.
+Read about the differences between Sudan and South Sudan here.

 How to get the e-visa

 All you need to do to get the visa is book a tour with YPT.
 Then we will send you a Letter of Invitation (LOI).
 Then you simply go on the government portal and apply.
 You will need to upload the LOI, a copy of your passport, a yellow fever vaccination certificate, and for the time being either proof of covid-19 vaccine or a negative covid test certificate taken within the past 72 hours.
 The fee for a single entry visa is generally $100 and open to nearly all nationalities.
 You will then receive your e-visa generally within 48 hours.